What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsubsection{Effectiveness of the Proposed FPNS and SAp Strategies}

-To verify the effectiveness of our proposed FPNS and SAp strategies, we conduct ablation studies on CTW1500, Total-Text and ICDAR2015 datasets.
+To verify the effectiveness of our proposed FPNS and SAp strategies, we conducted ablation studies on the CTW1500, Total-Text, ICDAR2015 and MSRA-TD500 datasets.

 Table~\ref{tab:1} shows the comparison results.
-Here, we use `P', `R' and `F' to represent Precision, Recall, and F-measure, respectively. `FPNS' and `SAp' denote our proposed false positive/negative suppression and shape-approximation strategies.
-More specifically, `FPNS (Node)' refers to the node classification based FPNS strategy and `FPNS (GGTR)' refers to the GGTR based FPNS strategy.
-The baseline is the original GCN based bottom-up with a contour route-finding process.
+Here, we use ``P'', ``R'' and ``F'' to represent Precision, Recall and F-measure, respectively. '`Node'' refers to the node-classification-based FPNS strategy and ``GGTR'' refers to the GGTR-based FPNS strategy. ``SAp'' denotes our proposed shape-approximation strategies.
+The baseline is the GCN-based bottom-up method with contour route-finding~\cite{11}.

-As shown in Table~\ref{tab:1} that, \\ i) FPNS from GCN Node classification `FPNS(Node)' takes weakly-supervised GCN node classification results into account and brings $0.4\%$, $0.2\%$ and $0.4\%$ gains of F-measure on CTW1500, Total-Text, and ICDAR2015 datasets, respectively.
-The FPNS from GGTR map fuses multi-modal features and brings $0.5\%$, $0.5\%$ and $0.8\%$ gains of F-measure on CTW1500, Total-Text, and ICDAR2015 datasets.
-When both FPNS strategies (\textit{i.e.}, Node classification based and GGTR based FPNS) are adopted, it brings $1.5\%$, $1.2\%$ and $1.2\%$ gains of F-measure on the tested datasets, as the objectives of GGTR and node classification coincide with each other in terms of effectively removing text-like interference and they benefit each other.

-ii) Our proposed shape-approximation strategy `SAp' has improved the F-measure by $0.7\%$, $0.6\%$ and $1.1\%$ on CTW1500, Total-Text, and ICDAR2015 datasets, respectively because it avoids the route-finding process being trapped at the local optimum.

-Furthermore, when both FPNS and SAp strategies are used, together they have achieved significant improvements on all tested datasets by $2.0\%$, $1.9\%$ and $2.0\%$, respectively.
-This is because false positive/negative suppression reduces the noisy segments in shape-approximation, resulting in more accurate and smooth contour representation.
+A few observations can be made from Table~\ref{tab:1}: \\ i) The GCN-Node-classification-based FPNS, \textit{i.e.}, ``FPNS (Node)'', takes weakly-supervised GCN node classification results into account and improved the F-measures by $0.4\%$, $0.2\%$, $0.4\%$ and $0.4\%$ on the CTW1500, Total-Text, ICDAR2015 and MSRA-TD500 datasets, respectively.
+The GGTR based FPNS fuses multi-modal features and improved the F-measures by $0.5\%$, $0.5\%$, $0.8\%$ and $0.6\%$ on the same datasets.
+When both FPNS strategies (\textit{i.e.}, Node classification based and GGTR based FPNS) are adopted, they improved the F-measures by $1.5\%$, $1.2\%$, $1.2\%$ and $1.1\%$ on the tested datasets.
+We argue that the further performance gains are because the objectives of GGTR and node classification well align with each other in terms of effectively removing text-like interference and therefore they benefit each other.\\ ii) Our proposed shape-approximation strategy ``SAp'' has improved the F-measures by $0.7\%$, $0.6\%$, $1.1\%$ and $0.7\%$ on the tested datasets, because it avoids the problem of the route-finding process being trapped at a local maximum.\\ iii) Furthermore, when both FPNS and SAp strategies were used together, they achieved larger improvements on all tested datasets by $2.0\%$, $1.9\%$, $2.0\%$ and $1.5\%$, respectively.
+This is because FPNS removes those noisy segments that affect the shape-approximation, resulting in more accurate text regions.